Last updated 10 May 2022

 - the harm suffered by anyone because of the offence

-- whether the interests of the community and the child would be served by having the offence considered or dealt with at a conference (s 30(5) Youth Justice Act).
+- whether the interests of the community and the child would be served by having the offence considered or dealt with through a restorative-justice process.

 - the child and at the child’s request: